Youngger9765/Library-Mangament-System-Rails/README.md

 Idea:

-Online eBook library where members can borrow an eBook for a period of time, and admins can monitor and fine members.
+Online eBook library where members can borrow an eBook, and admins can handle books and fine members.

 Models & Description:

 	•	Books

-		o	Has title, author, year, genre, number of copies and whether it is available for issue o	The associaiton is it has and belongs to users
+		o	Has title, author, year, genre, number of copies, and whether it is available for issue o	The associations are that it has and belongs to users

 	•	Users

-		o	Has email, password and balance
+		o	Has email, password, and balance
-		o	Has amount of money attributed to them to be deducted for fines o 	The association is it has and belongs to books
+		o	Has amount of money attributed to them to be deducted for fines o 	The associations are that it has and belongs to books

 	•	Admins